|Electrostatic Force||Diffusion Field||Extracellular Circulation|

 Instead, we will find that it is the circulation of current through the apical dendrites of pyramidal neurons, and through the extracellular fluid outside these neurons, that generates the extracellular potential detected by our electrodes.
 We can find no source of EEG other than such circulating currents.
 We present our search for the source of the EEG signal, including several detailed explanations for why certain activity does not contribute to the signal, and so arrive at the tentative conclusion that EEG is generated by two circulating currents in pyramidal neurons that we call the excitory extracellular current and the activation extracellular current.

-We begin our investigation by considering the properties of the electrodes we use to measure EEG, and deriving the basic relations that govern the flow of current through a resistive medium like the cortical extracellular fluid.
-Eventually, we estimate the magnitude of the two circulating currents that generate the EEG signal, and we estimate the amplitude of the EEG signal in the case when all pyramidal neurons in the cortex act coherently.
-We will then be ready to answer the above questions in our discussion.
+We begin by considering the properties of the electrodes we use to measure EEG, and by deriving the basic relations that govern the flow of current through a medium like the cortical extracellular fluid.

+Let us begin by imagining that the material between our electrodes behaves like a resistive medium with bulk resistivity τ.
+Brain tissue does not act like a resistive medium, but our calculation for a resistive medium will be enlightening.
 Consider the bulk grounding arrangement in which our sensing electrode is a small sphere at the center of an animal brain and our grounding electrode makes contact with the entire outer surface of the brain.
-A thin wire of negligible impedance and capacitance connects the spherical sensing electrode to the positive terminal of a battery with voltage V, while another such wire connects the grounding electrode to the battery's negative terminal.
-We assume the brain tissue is homogenous, with resistivity τ and permittivity ε.
-We assume that the brain is very large compared to the sensing electrode.
-A current I flows into the sensing electrode and out of the grounding electrode far away.
-The voltage across the electrodes is V. The ratio V/I is the external electrode impedance.
+We assume the brain tissue is homogenous, with resistivity τ.
+We assume that the brain is large compared to the sensing electrode.
+We apply a voltage V to the electrodes and a current I flows through the brain.
+The ratio V/I is the electrode impedance.

-We see that the resistive component of the external impedance is inversely proportional to the electrode radius and proportional to the resistivity of the medium.
+The resistive component of the external impedance is inversely proportional to the electrode radius and proportional to the resistivity of the medium.
 The following table gives approximate values for the resistivity of various body tissues.
-To measure the resistivity of body tissue, we must use an alternating current in order to avoid measuring the effects of electrolysis and bi-metallic potentials.
-We might use a frequency of 5 Hz or 5 kHz.
-In the calculation above, we could use a sinusoidal alternating voltage of amplitude V and obtain the same result for external impedance.

 |Material||Approximate Resistivity (Ωm)|